8-man football game coming to Miami on Saturday

 NEO, the Miami Convention and Visitors Bureau and the Oklahoma Eight-Man Football Coaches Association have hosted the game since 2003.

-Eighty players and coaches are treated to a week of local activities, including a night at the Coleman Theatre, a hypnotist show and a coaches' golf scramble.
+Eighty players, including Maud's Korbyn Finch, and coaches are treated to a week of local activities, including a night at the Coleman Theatre, a hypnotist show and a coaches' golf scramble.

 Twenty association coaches will train and instruct the players throughout the week leading up to Saturday's game.